bodhichristian/aware/README.md

 Drawing a grid is straightforward enough.
 Drawing a grid when you may have more or less data than available cells was a worthy challenge.
 I broke it down into three steps.

-1. The first step was to collect total minutes of mindfulness by calendar day, and Swift Algorithm's <b>chunked(by:)</b> array method saved the day.
+- Step 1: collect total minutes of mindfulness by calendar day, and Swift Algorithm's <b>chunked(by:)</b> array method saved the day.
-2. Once the data was organized, the second step was to assess whether the count of items will satisfy available positions, and insert placeholder cells when necessary.
+- Step 2: Once the data was organized, the second step was to assess whether the count of items will satisfy available positions, and insert placeholder cells when necessary.
-3. The final challenge was treating the trailing column of data like it was the current week.
+- Step 3: The final challenge was treating the trailing column of data like it was the current week.
 This means depending on what day <i>today</i> is for the user, there are 1-6 empty positions that show no cells.
 To do this, a simple extension of Date converts any day of the week to an integer between 1 and 7.
 The difference between the total number of days in a week (7) and today's <i>weekday int</i> is the number of positions that are unavailable (in the future, this week).

 ```swift
 struct GridHelper {